 Does mustard go well with cheese?

 I have used yellow mustard in the recipe because mustard and cheddar cheese are a solid match.
-Mustard help bring out some of the more floral and subtle notes found in cheese.
-It intenseifies the flavor or cheese without the flavor of mustard.
+Mustard helps bring out some of the more floral and subtle notes found in cheese.
+It intensifies the flavor or cheese without the flavor of mustard.
 You won’t taste it at all!

 How long to bake mac and cheese?